dvameka/regform/README.md

 1. ng new <app name>
 2. npm install bootstrap --save
-3. Added bootstrap css and js into the .angular-cli.json
+3. Add bootstrap css and js into the .angular-cli.json

 ```
 "styles": [